aglitke/prism/README.md

 Generating a playbook
 ---------------------
-The following playbook can be used to store an object using the 'web' target:
+The following playbook can be used to generate a playbook that will store an object using the 'web' target:
 ```
 # Generate the playbook using the local machine
 - hosts: localhost